swift-server/sswg/proposals/0010-mongo-swift-driver.md

 MongoDB stores data in a format called [BSON](https://bsonspec.org), i.e. binary JSON.
 To support working with this format, the driver also contains a BSON library.
 This includes a `Document` type corresponding to a MongoDB document, as well as  a `BSONEncoder` and `BSONDecoder` to support conversion back and forth between `Codable` Swift types and `Document`s.

-The driver works with MongoDB 3.6+ and Swift 5.0+.
-It is [tested](https://evergreen.mongodb.com/waterfall/mongo-swift-driver) against all supported MongoDB and Swift versions on both macOS 10.14 and Ubuntu 18.04, as well as a variety of MongoDB topologies (standalone server, replica set, sharded cluster, TLS and authentication on/off).
+The driver works with MongoDB 3.6+ and Swift 5.1+.
+It is [tested](https://evergreen.mongodb.com/waterfall/mongo-swift-driver) against all supported MongoDB and Swift versions on macOS 10.14, Ubuntu 16.04, and Ubuntu 18.04, as well as a variety of MongoDB topologies (standalone server, replica set, sharded cluster, TLS and authentication on/off).

 This library has been primarily developed by the three authors of this proposal.
 Kaitlin and Matt began developing it about two years ago, and Patrick has been working on the project for about a year.
 The library was initially developed with a synchronous API to support use of the mobile/embedded version of MongoDB on iOS, but over time its focus and primary intended use case has shifted toward server-side Swift usage.

 We've recently tagged a release candidate for an upcoming 1.0 release, which we plan to release once we've received and incorporated feedback from the community.
 The long term-plan following 1.0 is to:
 1) Catch up on MongoDB features introduced in recent server versions.
-While the driver works with all versions of MongoDB 3.6+, it lacks APIs for some newer features such as transactions.
+While the driver works with all versions of MongoDB 3.6+, it lacks APIs for some newer features.
 2) Decouple the BSON library from the driver, pulling it out into a separate package and repository.
-2) Rewrite the BSON library and driver internals in pure Swift, culminating in a 2.0 release.
+3) Rewrite the BSON library and driver internals in pure Swift, culminating in a 2.0 release.

 ## Detailed design